millsks/python-build/docs/BUILDING_BINARY_INSTALLERS.md

 This guide provides step-by-step instructions to build binary installers for Python 3.12 (matching the types distributed at [python.org for 3.12.10](https://www.python.org/downloads/release/python-31210/)) on both macOS and Windows.

+## Minimum Version & Rationale

+Starting with Python 3.12.11, official binary installers for macOS and Windows are no longer provided by the Python release team.
+Only source distributions and security updates are published for these versions.
+Therefore, you must build your own binary installers for Python 3.12.11 and later if you require them for local installation or distribution.

+Earlier Python 3.12 releases (up to 3.12.10) included official binary installers, so manual builds are only necessary for 3.12.11 and newer.

 ## Prerequisites

 - **Source Code:** Download the official Python 3.12.x source from [python.org](https://www.python.org/ftp/python/3.12.10/Python-3.12.10.tgz).